 There's no assurance that an outside agency or a consultant will come up with a better brand name then you can yourself, but because of their objective view of your company, they might be able to produce a brand name faster than you could.
 Some things to consider when working on branding include:

 - What you have at stake, such as if you have a lot invested in launching the new product and you're trying to compete in a major market.

 - How confident you are on your own and your confidence in your team's creativity and objectivity.

 - How much time and energy you want to spend on coming up with a brand name.

 - If you can afford to bring in an outside agency or consultant.

 Determining what you want to accomplish with your brand name is an important part of developing your branding strategy.
 If you already have products or services that you offer, consider how your new brand name is going to work with them.
 Decide which type of name you want to develop, such as if you want a descriptive name, if you want to use your own name, or if you want to make up a name.
 Establish a set of criteria to use when you evaluate the brand names you're considering.

 Hold a brainstorming session where you create a large list of potential brand names.
 This is important if your product will be sold outside of your local area because many of your potential names might already be in use by another company or another product.

 Creating a long list can help you capture ideas to review later as you're developing your brand name.
 Use the criteria or parameters you set earlier in regard to what you want to accomplish with your brand name.
 Then, you can evaluate all of the names you come up with in your brainstorming session.

 If you need help with creating a brand name for your company, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.